fikayo-sanni/ductape-docs/docs/fallbacks/output.md

 # Defining Outputs for Fallbacks

 In Ductape, outputs are defined per option within a fallback.
 Each option specifies its own output mapping, which determines what data is made available if that option succeeds.
-Only the output of the successful (first non-failing) option is available for downstream workflow steps.
+Only the output of the successful (first non-failing) option is available for downstream feature steps.

 ## Example: Outputs Per Option
 ```typescript